Kohlrabi

 Early White Vienna Kohlrabi

 Description: Early White Vienna is a classic kohlrabi variety known for its crisp, white flesh and mild, sweet flavor.
-It produces medium-sized, light green bulbs.

-Growing Season: Fall, Winter, and Early Spring
+Growing Season: Fall, Winter & Early Spring

-USDA Planting Zone: 3-9
+USDA Planting Zone: 3โ€“9

-Special Notes: Fast-maturing, typically ready to harvest in about 55 days.
-Excellent for fresh eating, roasting, and salads.
+Special Notes: Fast-maturing โ€” ready in about 55 days.

 Purple Vienna